rojin-sharrr/mcp-google-calendar/README.md

 }
 ```

-**⚠️ Important Note for npx Users**: When using npx, you **must** specify the credentials file path using either Option A (CLI parameter) or Option B (environment variable).
+**⚠️ Important Note for npx Users**: When using npx, you **must** specify the credentials file path using the `GOOGLE_OAUTH_CREDENTIALS` environment variable.
 The default file location method is not reliable with npx installations due to package caching behavior.

 ## Authentication